syncfusion-content/xamarin.android-docs/xamarin-android/SfSunburstChart/Getting-Started.md

 android\Syncfusion.SfSunburstChart.Andriod.dll

-# Add and configure the Chart
+# Add and configure the sunburst chart

 The following steps explain on how to create a sunburst chart and configure its elements,

-1. Create an instance of SfChart.
+1. Create an instance of SfSunburstChart.

 {% highlight C# %}